insighio/docs/content/gettingstarted/configuration/measurements/_index.en.md

     -   Generic Analog measurement
     -   Digital sensor (ex.
 DHT11 / DHT 22)
     -   OneWire Sensor (ex. ds18x20)
--   Weight Scale: enable measuring values of the load cell.
-An accurate calibration needs to take places for this feature is to happen, though the Web UI will guide the user through the calibration steps.
+-   Weight Scale: enable measuring values of the load cell and converting it into grams (g).
+If selected, the Web UI configurator will guide you through the calibration steps through its next pages.
 -   GPS: get the precise location of the device using embedded GPS in the cellular modem.

 ![insigh.io cellular board measurements (scale, GPS)](/images/webui-measurements-scale-gps.gif?width=50pc)